TYPE AND CLASS:

 Step 2 - Must have the following prerequisite(s) before applying:

-- Successfully completed a 40 hour approved insurance course for health insurance within four (4) years of application date.
+- Successfully taught or completed a department approved 40 hour health course within four (4) years of application date.
 [Click here

 to find a course] [Requires State Examination]

 NOTE: F.A.C. rule 69B-227.260, Study Manuals are required for all attendees of a pre-licensing course.

 - Successfully completed at least nine semester hours of a health course from an accredited college or university [an

 - Have been awarded one of the following designations within four years of application date:

 - Certified Employee Benefit Specialist (CEBC), or

 - Become a resident of Florida, held a valid resident license with the

 equivalent line of authority for at least one (1) continuous year prior to